grafana/pyroscope/docs/sources/_index.md

 This integration enables a cohesive correlation of profiling data with existing metrics, logs, and traces.

 Explore continuous profiling data to gain insights into application performance.
-You can query and analyze production data in a structure way.
+You can query and analyze production data in a structured way.
 Use the Pyroscope UI or Grafana to visualize the data.

 <!--video style="border-radius: 1%; width: 75%; display: block; margin-left: auto; margin-right: auto;" autoplay loop>